thepowersgang/rust_os/Notes/VFS-MultiRoot.md

 Shell Emulation
 ---------------

-In shell emulation cases (when running a program from the commandline program, or when invoking a compiler) just a Root handle is avalibale (exposed as /)
+In shell emulation cases (when running a program from the commandline program, or when invoking a compiler) just a Root handle is available (exposed as /)